|Course coordinator(s)||dr. S Grefte|

 Assumed knowledge on:

 The course is organized in themes, each theme dealing with organ systems at cellular, tissue and organismal level.
-Each organ system is introduced by lectures explaining the anatomy and physiology.
+Each organ system is introduced by lectures explaining the anatomy and then the physiology and regulation of function.
 Then the organ system is further explored in practicals.
 An integrative theme -consisting of a case study, a practical, and a problem based teaching module- enables the students to explore the interrelations between organ systems with respect to their anatomy and physiology.
-Working in small groups, the importance of adaptations in anatomy and physiology of organ systems within/to the environment is explored, making use of scientific literature (case study).
+Working in small groups, the importance of adaptations in anatomy and physiology of organ systems within/to the environment is explored, while learning to use scientific literature.
 Because of the importance to process the knowledge obtained in the lectures, the practicals, case study and problem based teaching module are obligatory.

 After successful completion of this course students are expected to be able to: